trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 Trafiklab Stop Lookup consists of two different endpoints, one to list all stops and one to search for stops by name.
 Both endpoints have the same response structure.
 They return a list of stops, including information about each stop, such as name, average departures and child-stops.
+The stops in the list can be of two different types, rikshållplatser and meta-stops.

 {{% note %}}
 **Rikshållplatser**

 Rikshållplatser, Swedish for "national stops", is the historical name for a grouping of multiple local stops under one name and id.
 This is done to avoid duplicate stops when they are considered to be one stop by travelers.
-An example are certain multimodal stops, where a bus stop and tram stop may be at the same location.
+For example are certain multimodal stops, where a bus stop and tram stop may be at the same location.

 **Meta-stops**